Giant Robot (magazine): Giant Robot store

 Tired of always redirecting customers to third-party sellers for items that they featured in the magazine, they began a mail-order service to sell those Asian products directly to the readers.
 In the late 1990s, Giant Robot expanded its endeavor to an online retail store, selling artist goods, designer vinyl dolls, minifigures, plush dolls, stationeries, art, T-shirts, and many creative goods.

 The success of the commercial website enabled the establishment of a brick-and-mortar retail store in 2001, first in Los Angeles and later in San Francisco.
 A third store, called GR2, was opened in Los Angeles, and features work by young contemporary artists.
 Giant Robot further expanded to a fourth store in New York City, and a fifth in Silverlake.
 The GR2, San Francisco, and New York locations feature monthly art exhibitions from up-and-coming and established artists.

 As of 2009, the Silverlake store has closed.
 The New York store closed in 2010 and the San Francisco store closed in 2011.
-Giant Robot had an association with Lost Weekend Video in the Mission District of San Francisco, where they opened a pop-up shop; Lost Weeked Video closed in 2018.
-As of 2022, GR2 Gallery and the Giant Robot Store are located in Los Angeles.
+Giant Robot had an association with Lost Weekend Video in the Mission District of San Francisco, where they opened a pop-up shop; Lost Weekend Video closed in 2018.
+As of 2024, GR2 Gallery and the Giant Robot Store are located in Los Angeles.

 Their first art show featured works by artist David Choe.